NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson01_reference_genomes.md

 # DO NOT RUN - I have already downloaded this file for us
 $ wget https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_47/gencode.v47.primary_assembly.annotation.gtf.gz
 ```

-It contains the comprehensive gene annotation on the primary assembly (chromosomes and scaffolds) sequence region but not any alternative loci haplotypes.

 ## The GTF Format